lukewduncan/nodejs-task/README.md

     * This handles the actual request and response object.
 In the controller functions themselves, a service function is run, then we return the response from those services.
   * Services
     * Services encapsulate all of the information needed to execute a method or process.
 This is where the logic goes to complete the Controller action so that we can keep our controllers "skinny".
 By encapsulating all of our methods, although it wasn't done in this app, it would be easy to setup some sort of background processor for these services so we can choose our execution lifecycle (which functions are more important).

+### Extras Implemented
+Here are some of the extras I implemented according to the project spec
+* Users created as administrators.
+I simply attached an `admin` attribute on the User model.
+Most of the admin logic lays behind the Book model, so I implemented a `confirmOwnership` method on Book to see who was making the requests on certain records.
+* Rate limiting was setup using the `express-rate-limit` middleware.
+It's setup to apply only to requests that begin with `api`
+* Deployed solution to Heroku
+* Endpoints adhere to a JSON specification

 ### Difficulties
 Below are some problems I ran into while building the application.